DataDog/integrations-extras/hasura_cloud/README.md

 ### Service Checks

-Hasura Cloud Integration check does not include any service checks.
+The Hasura Cloud integration does not include any service checks.

 ### Events